Civil rights movement in Omaha, Nebraska: 1963–1971

 During the 1960s, community activists liked to gather at North Omaha neighborhood locations, including the Fair Deal Cafe on North 24th Street and Goodwin's Spencer Street Barbershop at 3116 N. 24th Street, where young Ernie Chambers was a barber.
-Other notable activists important to Omaha's African American community during this period included Rowena Moore, Lois Mark Stalvey, and Bertha Calloway.
+Other notable activists important to Omaha's African-American community during this period included Rowena Moore, Lois Mark Stalvey, and Bertha Calloway.

-In 1963, a group of African American ministers from North Omaha formed a group called the "Citizens Civic Committee for Civil Liberties", or 4CL.
+In 1963, a group of African-American ministers from North Omaha formed a group called the "Citizens Civic Committee for Civil Liberties", or 4CL.
 The group rallied throughout the city to demand civil rights for all African Americans through picketing, stand-ins during city council meetings and other efforts.
-They set forth the formal agenda for Omaha's civil rights movement, with three main goals to be achieved through state legislation: to ensure equal housing opportunities and equal job opportunities for African Americans, and to secure integrated schools through busing for all African American students.
-That year local youth activists were successful in bringing down the color barrier at Peony Park, the city's main amusement park, after protesting at the admission gates for several weeks.Calloway, B.W. and Smith, A.N.
-(1998) Visions of Freedom on the Great Plains: An Illustrated History of African Americans.
-Donning Company.
+They set forth the formal agenda for Omaha's civil rights movement, with three main goals to be achieved through state legislation: to ensure equal housing opportunities and equal job opportunities for African Americans, and to secure integrated schools through busing for all African-American students.
+That year local youth activists were successful in bringing down the color barrier at Peony Park, the city's main amusement park, after protesting at the admission gates for several weeks.

 According to the Nebraska Legislature, civil rights demonstrations in Omaha in 1963 led to the creation of the Omaha Human Rights Commission.
 According to a period documentary, this commission was set up only to placate civil rights activists, and because of that, failed.
 4CL and other groups also saw this Commission as a stalling tactic by Omaha's city leaders.

 Numerous national civil rights leaders made Omaha a stop on their speaking circuits.
 After Dr. King spoke in 1958, Malcolm X spoke in Omaha in 1964.
 In 1966 Robert F. Kennedy visited North Omaha during his presidential campaign and spoke at Creighton University in support of Omaha's civil rights activists.

-Starting in 1963, the Black Association for Nationalism Through Unity (BANTU) was a unique Omaha youth activism group that organized African American students in the city's high schools.
-Focusing on black power and self-determination, BANTU claimed concessions from the Omaha City Council, with Senator Edward R. Danner lobbying the Nebraska State Legislature on their behalf.
+Starting in 1963, the Black Association for Nationalism Through Unity (BANTU) was a unique Omaha youth activism group that organized African-American students in the city's high schools.
+Focusing on Black power and self-determination, BANTU claimed concessions from the Omaha City Council, with Senator Edward R. Danner lobbying the Nebraska State Legislature on their behalf.
 BANTU maintained a unique relationship with the Omaha chapter of the Black Panther Party (BPP).
 This may have included being a recruiting group for the BPP.